A Cubed Sphere Fast Multipole Method: Numerical results: runtime

 \subsection{Serial runtime versus particle count}

-\Cref{fig:serialruntime} plots the serial runtime~(s) versus particle count $N$ for computing the $N$-body sum~\cref{eq:nbodysum} with the Laplace kernel~\cref{eq:G_L} for target and source particles on the icosahedral grid.
-The results are consistent with the expected runtime scalings, $O(N^2)$ for direct summation, $O(N\log{N})$ for CSTC, and $O(N)$ for CSFMM.
-For $N \le 40962$ (grid spacing~$1^\circ$), direct summation is faster than CSTC, but CSTC is faster for larger $N$.
-Over the entire range of particle counts, CSFMM is more than an order of magnitude faster than CSTC.
-For the largest particle count $N=2621442$ (grid spacing~$0.125^{\circ}$), CSTC is 25 times faster than direct summation and CSFMM is 30 times faster than CSTC.
-Similar results hold for particles on cubed sphere and latitude-longitude grids.
+\Cref{fig:serialruntime} plots the serial runtime~(s) versus particle count $N$ for the Laplace kernel~\cref{eq:G_L} with particles on the icosahedral grid.
+Results are shown for direct summation, and CSTC, CSFMM with MAC = 0.7, degree $n=6$ yielding fast sum approximation error $E(\phi_{\rm FS},\phi_{\rm DS})$ on the order of 1e-5.
+The runtimes scale as expected, $O(N^2)$ for direct summation, $O(N\log{N})$ for CSTC, $O(N)$ for CSFMM.
+For $N \le 40962$, the direct sum is faster than CSTC, but CSTC is faster for larger $N$.
+For all $N$, CSFMM is more than an order of magnitude faster than CSTC.
+For $N=2621442$, CSTC is 25 times faster than direct summation and CSFMM is 30 times faster than CSTC.

-\Cref{tbl:runtimes} presents the serial runtime (s) versus particle count $N$ for computing the $N$-body sum~\cref{eq:nbodysum} for the four kernels under consideration with target and source particles on the icosahedral grid.
-The Laplace kernel~\cref{eq:G_L} requires a logarithm, and taking it as a reference, the biharmonic kernel~\cref{eq:G_B} requires a dilogarithm which is more expensive, the BS kernel~\cref{eq:K_BS} requires only simple arithmetic and is less expensive, while the SAL kernel~\cref{eq:G_SAL} requires a logarithm and inverse square root and is moderately more expensive.
+\Cref{tbl:runtimes} presents the serial runtime (s) versus particle count $N$ for the $N$-body sum~\cref{eq:nbodysum} applied to the four kernels previously described in \cref{sec:sphereconv} with particles on the icosahedral grid.
+The Laplace kernel~\cref{eq:G_L} requires a logarithm, and taking it as a reference, the biharmonic kernel~\cref{eq:G_B} requires a dilogarithm which is more expensive, the Biot-Savart kernel~\cref{eq:K_BS} requires only simple arithmetic and is less expensive, while the SAL kernel~\cref{eq:G_SAL} requires a logarithm and inverse square root and is moderately more expensive.
 The runtime scales similarly with $N$ for all four kernels, and as $N$ increases, the CSFMM becomes substantially faster than direct summation.
-For example with $N=655362$ (grid spacing $0.25^\circ$), the Laplace kernel runtime is 3490~s with direct summation and 18.6~s with CSFMM, and~\cref{fig:griderrors} shows that in this case the CSFMM solution error for solving the Poisson equation with the real $Y_{4,3}$ solution is about~$5 \cdot 10^{-4}$.
+For example with $N=655362$, the Laplace kernel runtime is 3490~s with direct summation and 18.6~s with CSFMM, while \cref{fig:l2y43error}a shows that in this case the CSFMM solution error for solving the Poisson equation with the real $Y_{4,3}$ solution is about~4.4e-4.